pixsil/pix-validate/README.md

 # Vue Validation component

 You can use this package to add easy validation to your Laravel Vue project.

-This package makes it easy to add field translations as attribute instead of writing long 'Custom Validation Attributes' translations inside your lang file.
+This package makes it also easy to add field translations as attribute instead of writing for every field 'Custom Validation Attributes' inside your language files.

 ## Features